I build data organizations that actually work — and now I'm doing it with AI agents

 A personal health platform pulling data from six sources — Peloton, Tonal, Apple Health, Fit Profile, MyFitnessPal, and Oura Ring — into BigQuery with a custom data mastering layer and lightweight data governance tool.
 Near real-time sync, source-priority dedup, cross-domain analysis, push notifications that tap your wrist when you're slipping, and custom Apple Watch complications that replace Apple's fitness rings with my own goal trackers.

 A full-featured ETF discovery and portfolio building tool with 115 real funds, 13 filter categories, faceted search that greys out unavailable options, interest-based AI matching, Morningstar-style grid, responsive design, and anonymous telemetry.
-Built entirely through AI-assisted development.
+Architected and directed end-to-end; the agents wrote the code.

 An AI-powered vehicle matching tool that guides users through an adaptive 50-question questionnaire, scores vehicles across 11 dimensions, and presents ranked recommendations with deep links to Cars.com, AutoTrader, and CarGurus.
 Sign in with Google to save your results and pick up where you left off.